spaceml-org/InstrumentToInstrument/docs/dataloader/preprocessing.rst

 .. autoclass:: iti.data.editor.LoadMapEditor

 After loading the data, we can start with the preprocessing.
 In order to scale all observations to the same size, we use the ``iti.data.editor.NormalizeRadiusEditor``.
 This crops the observations 1.1 solar radii and scales them to a fixed resolution.
+To change the cropped radius to a different value, the ``padding_factor`` needs to be adjusted.

 .. autoclass:: iti.data.editor.NormalizeRadiusEditor